GeoscienceAustralia/dea-cogger/README.md

 # Cloud Optimized GeoTIFF Summary

-## Cloud Optimized GeoTIFF rely on two complementary pieces of technology.
+#### Cloud Optimized GeoTIFF rely on two complementary pieces of technology.

-### The first is the ability of GeoTIFF's to store not just the raw pixels of the image, but to organize those pixels in
+    The first is the ability of GeoTIFF's to store not just the raw pixels of the image, but to organize those pixels in particular         ways.
-     particular ways.
     The second is HTTP GET range requests, that let clients ask for just the portions of a file that they need.
 Using the first organizes the GeoTIFF so the latter's requests can easily select the parts of the file that are useful for processing.

 ## GeoTIFF Organization

-     The two main organization techniques that Cloud Optimized GeoTIFFs use are Tiling and Overviews.
+     The two main organization techniques that Cloud Optimized GeoTIFF's use are Tiling and Overviews.
      And the data is also compressed for more efficient passage online.

      Tiling creates a number of internal `tiles` inside the actual image, instead of using simple `stripes` of data.